Free Website Content - Performing Better Searches

 Perform Better Searches

-can save web surfers lots of time and energy.
-Understanding
+results can save web surfers lots of time and energy.

-drill down and locate the information they are seeking,
+to immediately drill down and locate the information

-without having to wade through a myriad of irrelevant search
+they are seeking, without having to wade through a myriad

-results in the process.
-The increasing complexity of search
+of irrelevant search results in the process.
+The increasing

 How To Find What You Are Looking For?

-and more results are returned for even the most obscure
+more and more results are returned for even the most

-search phrases.
-In order to save time, web surfers need
+obscure search phrases.
+In order to save time, web surfers

-to increase their search relevancy.
-It is advisable to use
+need to increase their search relevancy.
+It is advisable

-multiple search terms to produce better search results.
+to use multiple search terms to produce better search

-Searchers should use specific words and phrases to find
+results.
+Searchers should use specific words and phrases

-what they're are looking for, while filtering out irrelevant
+to find what they're are looking for, while filtering

-more keywords in a search will help qualify the search and
+Using more keywords in a search will help qualify the

-make it more specific to what you are looking for.
-It is
+search and make it more specific to what you are looking

-all about striking a balance; more search terms will reduce
+for.
+It is all about striking a balance; more search

 Capitalization Is Irrelevant